 BIG WALL AND AID CLIMBING COURSE

-We’ve climbed El Cap 20 times, including a free ascent of the Freerider, we’ve put up big wall first ascents in Washington and Red Rock, and we want to share that love with you.
+We’ve climbed El Cap 20 times, including a free ascent of the Freerider, we’ve put up big wall first ascents in Washington, Red Rock, and El Potero Chico, and we want to share that love with you.
 Big wall climbing is HARD and requires a lot of grit.
 We’re here to pass along our accumulated knowledge and tricks to give you an upper hand on completing your dream route.

 Locations we offer this course

 Private Course Availability: May - September 2023

 August 11- 14 (Full)

 Sept 2 - 5 (Women only option available)